hiiragi4000/cp_algos/README.md

 # cp\_algos

 This repository contains a variaty of data structures and algorithms in programming contests.
-All headers are under the directory `lib`, and one can find the usage under the directory `examples`.
+All headers are under the directory `lib`, and one can find some usages under the directory `examples`.